Marketionist/interview-tasks/fintech/README.md

 [e2e tests](https://github.com/Marketionist/interview-tasks/tree/master/fintech/tests/e2e)
 (account deletion and some other possible e2e tests were not automated for the sake of time economy, but can be covered upon request).
-- Some more test cases were be automated with
+- Some more test cases were automated with
 [API tests](https://github.com/Marketionist/interview-tasks/tree/master/fintech/tests/api)
 as they are usually considered to be faster and more reliable than e2e tests.
-- Also checks for UI of the sign up page (fields and labels) were be covered with [visual regression tests](https://github.com/Marketionist/interview-tasks/tree/master/fintech/tests/visual) (and some of them inside e2e tests).
+- Also checks for UI of the sign up page (fields and labels) were covered with [visual regression tests](https://github.com/Marketionist/interview-tasks/tree/master/fintech/tests/visual) (and some of them inside e2e tests).
-All of these tests have `-en-` and `-fr-` versions to check for both languages.
+All of these tests have `-en-` and `-fr-` versions to verify both languages.

 3. It looks like "First name" and "Last name" inputs have a limit of 63 characters, so it can be reasonable to test 0 and 64 as a boundary values.
 Also